Llanos: Indigenous peoples

-Cattle raising and farming
+Economy

-The primary economic activity in the Llanos since the Spanish colonial era is the herding of millions of cattle.
+The primary economic activity since the Spanish colonial era is the herding of millions of cattle.
 An 1856 watercolor by Manuel María Paz depicts sparsely populated open grazing lands with cattle and palm trees.
-The term llanero ("plainsman") became synonymous with the cowhands that took care of the herds, and had some cultural similarities with the gauchos of the Pampas or the vaqueros of Spanish and Mexican Texas.
+The term llanero ("plainsman") became synonymous with the cowhands that took care of the herds and had some cultural similarities with the gauchos of the Pampas or the vaqueros of Spanish and Mexican Texas.
 Decades of extensive cattle raising has altered the ecology of the Llanos.
 Grasslands and savannas are frequently burned to make them more suitable for grazing and eliminate trees and shrubs.
 Non-native grasses have been introduced for cattle fodder, including the African grass Melinis minutiflora, and now cover large areas.
 Agriculture, particularly rice and maize, now cover extensive areas, including rice fields in former seasonal wetlands.

-Oil and gas

-In Los Llanos, the governments of Venezuela and Colombia developed a strong oil and gas industry in Arauca, Casanare, Guárico, Anzoátegui, Apure, and Monagas.
+The governments of Venezuela and Colombia have developed a strong oil and gas industry in Arauca, Casanare, Guárico, Anzoátegui, Apure, and Monagas.
 The Orinoco Belt, entirely in Venezuelan territory, consists of large deposits of extra heavy crude (oil sands).
 The Orinoco Belt oil sands are known to be one of the largest, behind that of the Athabasca Oil Sands in Alberta, Canada.
 Venezuela's non-conventional oil deposits of about 1200 Goilbbl, found primarily in the Orinoco oil sands, are estimated to approximately equal the world's conventional oil reserves.